 While we didn't test these kitchen knife sets long enough to wear them out naturally, we banged them around, intentionally dulled some of their blades, and went over each one with a fine-toothed comb to see what potential failures we could foresee.

 The knives we tested are on the lower end of the price range for kitchen knife sets, so they're primarily constructed by stamping a single piece of steel into shape, then honing the edge to sharpness.
-Some knives are formed by hot-forging, which makes the metal stronger, so it holds its edge longer.
+Some knives are formed by hot-forging, which makes the metal stronger so that it holds its edge longer.
 In our test, the only knives made this way are the steak knives in the Cuisinart set.

 In our commitment to bring you the most comprehensive kitchen knife set review out there, we performed a variety of measurements and testing.
 Some experiments don't yield useful results, but we still want to report what we found.
 As mentioned earlier, we performed a sharpness test with the chef's knives on thin magazine paper when we first got the knives to use as a baseline after we dulled them.
 When the rest of the testing was complete, we intentionally dulled some of the knives by swiping them 200 times each on a honing rod at an angle between 75 and 80 degrees.
 This extreme angle does the opposite of what the honing rod is intended to do.
 Despite our assumption that the dulled knives would perform significantly worse against the paper, they did not.
 We could feel the dullness of the edge with our fingers, but the paper sliced almost as smoothly as before.